 Maglia is made from Fique, a very durable and versatile fibre, which is considered the national fibre of Colombia.
 Traditionally this fibre was used to produce coffee bags and yarns for the agricultural industry.
 The fibre is spun by hand in a region called Curití and then hand knitted into carpets using large knitting needles.
 Each piece is unique, available in neutral as well as vibrant colour combinations.
 Due to the length of the needles and the weight of the material the women knit pieces of about 50 x 200 cm, which are then skillfully sewn together to create a full size carpet.

 If you missed this year’s Designer’s Saturday and don’t have the patience to wait for another two years, you may wish to take part in the Design Tour Langenthal, featuring factory and showroom tours and giving you a glimpse into the world of manufacturing.
 As an interior designer, I love to understand and see how products are made.
-So I will definitely be back.
+So I’ll definitely be back.